ProPublica

 Owner: Donor supported Nonprofit

 ProPublica received a $5 million grant meant to subsidize public health, COVID-19, and biosecurity reporting over a 3-year period from Sam Bankman-Fried.
-When Sam Bankman-Fried's cryptocurrency, FTX, filed for bankruptcy in November 2022 ProPublica suspended the grant.
-ProPublica has stated that they returned the $1.6 million they received from SBF's foundation, Building a Stronger Future.
-Here is what ProPublica co-chief executives Robin Sparkman and Stephen Engelberg wrote: "In light of more recent allegations that some of Bankman-Fried’s gains may have come from fraudulent activities, it does not seem appropriate to keep these funds."
+When Sam Bankman-Fried's cryptocurrency, FTX, filed for bankruptcy in November 2022, ProPublica suspended the grant.
+ProPublica stated it returned the $1.6 million it received from SBF's foundation, Building a Stronger Future.
+ProPublica co-chief executives Robin Sparkman and Stephen Engelberg wrote: "In light of more recent allegations that some of Bankman-Fried’s gains may have come from fraudulent activities, it does not seem appropriate to keep these funds."

 This funding has led to accusations of bias when it came to reporting on SBF.